okossuth/k8s-wordpress-operator/README.md

 Updates to existing sites are also supported like expanding PVCs size, changing number of replicas, limits, etc.

 It assumes that the kubernetes cluster has the [percona operator](https://www.percona.com/doc/kubernetes-operator-for-pxc) installed in order to create the database.
+Also it is assumed [rook](https://rook.io) version 1.4 is being used as storage solution for Kubernetes.

 ### How to install the Wordpress operator? ###
 ```